 7. Data subjects' rights

-The tenant has the right to revoke consent given in accordance with Article 7 (3) GDPR, to request information about the data processed by the landlord in accordance with Article 15 GDPR, to request the correction of stored data records in accordance with Article 16 GDPR and to request the erasure of personal data in accordance with Article 17 GDPR.
-In addition, it has the right to restriction of processing pursuant to Article 18 GDPR, a communication in connection with the rectification or erasure of personal data or the restriction of processing pursuant to Article 18 GDPR as well as the right to data portability pursuant to Article 20 GDPR.
+The tenant has the right to revoke consent given in accordance with Article 7 (3) GDPR, to request information about the data processed by the landlord in accordance with Article 15 GDPR, to request the correction of stored data records in accordance with Article 16 GDPR, and to request the erasure of personal data in accordance with Article 17 GDPR.
+In addition, it has the right to restriction of processing pursuant to Article 18 GDPR, a communication in connection with the rectification or erasure of personal data or the restriction of processing pursuant to Article 18 GDPR, as well as the right to data portability pursuant to Article 20 GDPR.
 Article 20 GDPR.
 It may also lodge a complaint with a supervisory authority pursuant to Article 77 GDPR.

 8. Right of objection